zprevost/arduino/sketch/flatbot/README.md

 # Flatbot
 This is a planar robot arm with two degrees of motion.
-It has limit switches that prevent it from moving too far.
+It has limit switches that prevents it from moving too far.

 ### Hardware
 * [Arduino](https://www.amazon.com/ELEGOO-Board-ATmega328P-ATMEGA16U2-Compliant/dp/B01EWOE0UU)